Chart Color Schemes

 The educational profile of Landsdale exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 27.1% of residents aged 15+, surpassing the SA3 area average of 19.7%.
+The area's educational profile is notable regionally, with university qualification rates at 27.1% among residents aged 15+, surpassing the SA3 area average of 19.7%.
 Bachelor degrees are most prevalent at 19.6%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 34.9% of residents aged 15+ holding such qualifications – advanced diplomas at 11.7% and certificates at 23.2%.
+Vocational credentials are also prominent, with 34.9% of residents aged 15+ holding such qualifications - advanced diplomas at 11.7% and certificates at 23.2%.

 Frequently Asked Questions - Education